 Yes.
 Students that are not exempt must take these tests before they can register for classes.

 How do I know if I need to take an ELM/EPT?

-It will appear on your checklist of your student dashboard shortly after we receive your official test scores.
+It will appear on your checklist of your student dashboard shortly after you submit your application.

 Where and when can I take this test?

-Placement test can be taken at any Cal State University.
+Placement tests can be taken at any Cal State University.
 You do not have to take your placement test at the university you plan to attend.
-Tests are offered at regular intervals, sometimes monthly.
+Tests are offered at regular intervals, often monthly.
 Here is a list of participating campuses and test dates.

 How do I become exempt from taking the English (EPT) and/or Math (ELM) placement exams?

 English Placement Test (EPT)

 - A score of 500 or above on the critical reading section of the College Board SAT Reasoning Test